desy-ml/3d-assets/README.md

 ## Licence and Citation

-This work is licensed under a
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence][cc-by-nc-sa].
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence][cc-by-nc-sa].
+That means, it is free to use for academic and non-commercial purposes.
+If you want to use it commercially or have questions, contact me!

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]